-This woodland wreath can be made using twigs and pine cones gathered on a family nature walk.
+Make this woodland wreath using twigs and pine cones gathered on a family nature walk.
 A fun and thrifty home decor project for fall or any time of the year!

 I’m thrilled to be kicking off the One Item Project Challenge today.
 If you recall, I started this series two years ago as motivation to get a few projects done before the busy Christmas season, as well as the opportunity to collaborate with some of my blogger friends.
 Working by myself from a home studio can feel isolating at times, you know?